 Europe is the second largest market after China.

 Europe followed China (with 16%) as the second biggest market for digital English language learning.
 In 2018, 96% of pupils in upper secondary education in the EU-27 learnt English as a foreign language.
 The largest ESL markets in Europe are Germany, France and Russia.

 Maxim Azarov (founder of Novakid, a US-based teaching platform that caters to the European market) said in a recent interview that “The popularity of online English language training for children has increased significantly since the pandemic began.
 A year later, it is still growing, and is poised to continue to grow exponentially.
 We believe this is a consequence of the wider availability of quality online English learning platforms for children, the expansion of career opportunities for those with a good command of the English language, and an increase in remote working”.

-While it is very difficult to get a good overview of the global online ESL market in 2021, some trends do emerge.
 The COVID-19 pandemic has accelerated the uptake of online education and if trends continue, digital learning will likely increase from the current minority share of the ESL industry.
-With the potential growth of online English language learning platforms and peer-to-peer learning, the landscape seems highly favourable for independent, freelance English teachers.
-Both the number of children and adult English language learners are increasing worldwide.
+With the potential growth of online English language learning platforms and peer-to-peer learning, the landscape is great for independent, freelance English teachers.

 How do you think the online ESL market will change because of China’s policy changes?
 Comment below.